AIgatha/AIgathaContracts/README.md

 AIgatha Ethereum contracts consist of
 + AIgathaToken contract - the coin supposed to be the main digital asset in AIgatha application; emits XXXs to investors during Presale and Publicsale phases.

-+ AIgathaVault contract - We designed the Vault Contract to store XXX token and lock ... until releasing token by period.
++ AIgathaVault contract - The primary function of this contract is to save and lock part of the token.
+The token will be sent to the appointed wallet after the unlocking stage.

 + Ethereum Multisignature Wallet -
 # Token contract